-4. Investment Strategy in 2017/18
+4. Investment Strategy in 2018/19

 - 4.1.
-The investment performance of the County Council's cash continues to be affected by the low interest rates currently available, and the returns on the County Council's cash investments are forecast to remain at low levels for the foreseeable future.
-The Treasury Management Strategy will continue to ensure a prudent and secure approach. - 4.2.
-The overall aim of the Council's investment strategy is to: - Limit the risk to the loss of capital; - Ensure that funds are always available to meet cash flow requirements; - Maximise investment returns, consistent with the first two aims; - Review new investment instruments as they come to the Local Authority market, and to assess whether they could be a useful part of our investment process.
+The County Council continues to adopt a very prudent approach to counterparties to whom the County Council is willing to lend.
+As a result, only a small number of selected UK banks and building societies, money market funds and Non-Eurozone overseas banks in highly rated countries are being used, subject to strict criteria and the prudent management of deposits with them.
+In addition, the CCLA (Churches, Charities and Local Authorities) Property Fund is being used.
+The lending policy is kept under constant review with reference to strict criteria for inclusion in the counterparty list. - 4.2.
+The Treasury Management Strategy will continue to be set to ensure a prudent and secure approach. - 4.3.
+The overall aim of the Council's investment strategy is to: - Limit the risk to the loss of capital; - Ensure that funds are always available to meet cash flow requirements; - Maximise investment returns, consistent with the first two aims; - Review new investment instruments as they come to the Local Authority market, and to assess whether they could be a useful part of our investment process. - 4.4 The target rate for interest on deposits with banks, building societies and money market funds is 0.55%.
+The target rate for the CCLA Property Fund is 4.5%.

-5. Implementation of the investment strategy in 2017/18
+5. Implementation of the investment strategy in 2018/19

 5.1.
-The following table shows the County Council's fixed and variable rate investments as at the start of the financial year and as at 31st October 2017:
+The following table shows the County Council's fixed and variable rate investments as at the start of the financial year and as at 31st October 2018: